JetBrains/intellij-aspect/README.md

 - **`intellij_aspect`** (`MODULE.bazel.bcr`) -- The published module.
 It declares only the
-  runtime rule-set dependencies needed by the aspect itself (rules_cc, rules_python, rules_java) with `max_compatibility_level` set high to allow version flexibility.
+  runtime rule-set dependencies needed by the aspect itself (rules_cc, rules_python, rules_java) with `max_compatibility_level` set high as high as possible to allow version flexibility.
 This is what users depend on.

 When building `archive_bcr`, `MODULE.bazel.bcr` is renamed to `MODULE.bazel` inside the archive, so consumers see a clean `intellij_aspect` module.